surlykke/Go-Generics-with-constraints/README.md

 TypeConstraint = ":" (BasicTypeName | TypeLit) { '||' TypeConstraint }
 BasicTypeName = identifier .
 ```
-Informally a type constraint formed from a number of types combined with the `||`-operator.
+Informally a type constraint is formed from a number of types combined with the `||`-operator.
 To satisfy such a constraint a concrete type must have _one of_ the given types as its underlying type.

 An example with one underlying type: